Gonville and Caius College, Cambridge: History

-Gonville died three years later, in 1351, and left behind an institution that begun to struggle financially.
+Gonville died three years later, in 1351, and left behind an institution that had begun to struggle financially.
 William Bateman, Bishop of Norwich, intervened and moved the college to its current location off Trinity Street in central Cambridge.
-He also leased himself land close to River Cam to set up his own college, Trinity Hall.
+He also leased himself land close to the River Cam to set up his own college, Trinity Hall.
 Gonville Hall was renamed The Hall of the Annunciation of the Blessed Virgin Mary and Bateman appointed his former chaplain John Colton, who was later made Archbishop of Armagh, as the college's master.

 By the sixteenth century, the college had fallen into disrepair.
 In 1557, it was refounded by Royal Charter as Gonville and Caius College by alumnus John Caius.
-Caius had read divinity at the college between 1529 and 1533 and later travelled to Renaissance Italy, where he studied medicine at the University of Padua under Montanus and Vesalius.
+Caius had studied divinity at the college between 1529 and 1533 and later travelled to Renaissance Italy, where he studied medicine at the University of Padua under Montanus and Vesalius.
 Following his return to England, Caius had become a renowned physician and served many terms as president of the Royal College of Physicians.
 At the time of the college's re-founding, he had worked as physician to two English monarchs, Edward VI and Mary I, and later served in the same capacity for Elizabeth I.

-Following the death of Thomas Bacon, Caius was appointed master of the college on 24 January 1559, a position he held until shortly before his death in 1573.
+Following the death of Thomas Bacon, Caius was appointed master of the college on 24 January 1559, a position he held until shortly before his own death in 1573.
 He provided the college with significant funds and greatly expanded the college's buildings.
 Caius accepted no payment for his services but insisted on several rules, including that the college admit no scholar who "is deformed, dumb, blind, lame, maimed, mutilated, a Welshman, or suffering from any grave or contagious illness, or an invalid, that is sick in a serious measure".
 Caius also built a three-sided court, Caius Court, "lest the air from being confined within a narrow space should become foul".
 Caius was responsible for developing the college's strong global reputation in medicine, which continues to this day.

 By 1630, the college had expanded greatly with roughly 25 fellows and 150 students.
-But the number of fellows and strudents fell in the following century, returning to the 1630 level only in the early nineteenth century.
+But the number of fellows and students fell in the following century, returning to the 1630 level only in the early nineteenth century.
 Since then, Gonville and Caius has grown considerably, and it has now one of the University of Cambridge's largest undergraduate populations.
 In 1979, the college first admitted women as fellows and students.
-It now has over 110 Fellows, over 700 students and about 200 staff.
+It now has over 110 Fellows, over 850 students and over 160 permanent staff.

-Gonville and Caius is one of the wealthiest of all Cambridge colleges with an endowment of £221 million in 2018.
+Gonville and Caius is one of the wealthiest of all Cambridge colleges with an endowment of £271 million in 2024.

-The college's present 43rd Master, appointed in 2018, is Pippa Rogerson.
+The college's present 44th Master, appointed in 2025, is Richard Gilbertson.